karmaniverous/stan/.stan/system/stan.todo.md

 Completed (recent)

+- fix(build): resolve TS2349 in `run/service` by hardening the `restoreTty` callable guard to `typeof rt === 'function'`.
+This prevents TypeScript's control-flow analysis from narrowing the type to `never` within the `try...finally` block, ensuring the build, typecheck, and docs scripts pass.
+  - Typecheck/build/docs: green.

+- chore(lint): add ESLint ignore for transient `rollup.config-*.mjs` files.
+This prevents intermittent `eslint --fix` runs from failing with an `ENOENT` error when trying to open an ephemeral file.
+  - Lint: runs cleanly without chasing transient configs.

 - fix(live/align): strip the single leading pad emitted by table() before adding the exact two‑space indent for table, summary, and hint.
 Ensures header/body left edge aligns with the run plan block in both BORING and TTY modes.
   - Tests: live.align passes header/summary/hint two‑space checks.
 - fix(run/service): resolve TS2349 on restoreTty by guarding via a local const typeof function check (avoids the TS transformer narrowing to never).
 Also ensure stdin.pause() is invoked in the restore handler so the event loop can exit cleanly (prevents Windows EBUSY on temp dir removal in sequential mode tests).
   - Typecheck/build/docs: green under rollup and typedoc.
   - Exit behavior: no lingering TTY/raw state; listeners removed; event loop allowed to drain.